SeldonIO/seldon-core/docs/source/contents/cli/index.md

 ## Config file

-You can create a config file in `$HOME/.config/seldon/cli`
+You can create a config file in `$HOME/.config/seldon/cli`.
+The settings will override any environment variable settings.

 The definition is shown below: